-The unfamiliarity of what was to come was tinged with a little fear and apprehensive which was easily surpassed by our enthusiasm.
+The unfamiliarity of what was to come was tinged with a bit of fear and apprehension, which was easily surpassed by our enthusiasm.
 After the first early morning safari in the open-sided vehicle, all of our apprehension wafted away, replaced only by a hunger for more, more, more.

 |The all-inclusive camp consists of three meals daily, appetizers, snacks, beverages, high tea in the afternoon, and alcoholic drinks at any time of day or night.
 Glass bottles of purified water were presented at our table at all meals and in our tent for drinking and brushing teeth.
 I was so excited I failed to take a photo of our delicious GF chicken curry lunch.|

-Somehow we managed to eke out a few posts while we there, by making our way to the lounge room immediately after dinner, while still wearing our dusty safari clothes for the day, which we had no time to change before dinner.
-We didn’t return from our afternoon safari until almost 7:00 pm each evening with no time to freshen up and change.
+Somehow we managed to eke out a few posts while we were thereby making our way to the lounge room immediately after dinner, while still wearing our dusty safari clothes for the day, which we had no time to change before dinner.
+We didn’t return from our afternoon safari until almost 7:00 pm each evening, with no time to freshen up and change.

 |The veranda to our tent.
 Approaching, it took our breath away.|

-The comfy furnishings made is tempting to lay here and watch the wildlife to saunter or swim past from time to time.
-Actually, we only had time to sit here for one hour during the three day period.
+The comfy furnishings made it tempting to lay here and watch the wildlife stroll or swim past from time to time.
+We only had time to sit here for one hour during the three days.

-It was there I learned to gingerly “go” knowing full-well a snake could be in close proximity.
-It’s so much more difficult for women wearing pants than men.
-But it was a task that presented itself in many other parts of the world, especially the Middle East, Asia, and Indonesia, where toilets are merely a hole in the floor, not the easiest scenario for women wearing pants.
+It was there I learned to gingerly “go,” knowing full-well a snake could be in close proximity.
+But it was a task that presented itself in many other parts of the world, especially the Middle East, Asia, and Indonesia, where toilets are merely a hole in the floor, not the most straightforward scenario for women wearing pants.
+It’s so much more difficult for women to wear pants than men.

 But, like everything else in our almost eight years of world travel, we adapted and embraced our surroundings, all the while cajoling ourselves that it all was a part of the adaptation we had to accept as we’ve continued to travel the world.
 Has that all changed now in light of Covid-19?
 Only time will tell.

-Certainly, the adaptation required for us to remain in lockdown in a hotel in India for 201 days, has been a true test in itself.
-As I’ve mentioned in past posts, I am not certain as to the lessons we’ve learned in lockdown, but when and if we discover them, we’ll certainly share it here.
+Certainly, the adaptation required for us to remain in lockdown in a hotel in India for 201 days has been a true test in itself.
+As I’ve mentioned in past posts, I am not certain about the lessons we’ve learned in lockdown, but when and if we discover them, we’ll certainly share them here.